 Increased task success

-How might we make it easy for users to send an analysis by email, so that more insights are pushed - attracting people back to VP?
+How might we make it easy for users to send an analysis by email, so that more insights are pushed - attracting people back to Visier?

 The current design lacks error prevention.
 Required input fields are difficult to find, and there is information overload that can be overlooked.
 Accidentally clicking cancel or outside of the modal causes users to lose work.